foliclient/FoliClientInstaller/README.md

 - The installer has CLI arguments if you want to use those rather than manually entering values during the install process.
 To see the available arguments, run `FoliClientInstaller.exe -h` or `FoliClientInstaller.py -h`.
 - If you have any issues with the installer, submit a GitHub issue or message me on Discord at ablazingeboy#7375

+## foli-extras

+foli-extras is an optional download, that you can choose during the install process.
+It includes resourcepacks and other assets, and will be continually added to.
+These are the packs currently included:

+- Winterstars' Pack
+-

 ## Credits

 Thanks to AydenSWG for making custom textures for the included resource pack.